djmally/rust-from-lang/Go/error-handling.md

 warning: unused result which must be used, #[warn(unused_must_use)] on by default
 ```

-This is not a hard error, but nevertheless is not good to ignore.
+This is not a hard error, but nevertheless it should not be ignored!

 #### `try!` and `?`